Mysanthus

 Mysanthus uleanus is a species of flowering plant in the legume family, Fabaceae.
-It belongs to the subfamily Faboideae.
+It is a climbing herb endemic to eastern Brazil.
+It grows in seasonally-dry tropical wooded grassland, thorn scrub, rocky shrubland, and in degraded areas.
 It is the only described member of the genus Mysanthus, though there is a report of an undescribed species.
+The genus belongs to subfamily Faboideae.